AI Glossary

 Catastrophic Forgetting

-A phenomenon where neural networks lose previously learned information when learning new tasks or adapting to new data
+A phenomenon where neural networks lose previously learned information when learning new tasks or adapting to new data.

 catastrophic forgettingneural networkscontinual learning+2